 other requests for changes

-The above list of data products that may or may not impact future planning and progress assessment using the Phase 6 Model is not exhaustive.
-Following the PSC’s direction, source sector workgroups may bring forward other requests for changes that can be assessed by the Water Quality GIT.
-The Water Quality GIT will then assess these requests and determine if and when appropriate changes to the Phase 6 Model can be made.
+The above list of data products is not exhaustive or absolute.
+Following the PSC’s direction, source sector workgroups or the Water Quality GIT may bring forward requests for changes.
+Those requests will be assessed on a case-by-case basis by the Water Quality GIT to determine if proposed changes to the Phase 6 Model can be made.
+Any changes will be communicated to the PSC.